khaledb9/lammpslogMatlab/README.md

 Note: Sometimes the reader will fail if the log file run did not end in the expected way of "Loop time of ... " This happens usually when using gpu packages or it might happen with packages that I did not use previously.
 Modifying that line to the expected format should solve the issue.

+Update: LAMMPS 23JUN version aligns the thermo headings, the code will not work with these new log files.
+However, it is not diffcult to use any data extract tool.

 Happy Simulations !